MicrosoftDocs/VBA-Docs/api/Project.reporttable.md

 ## Remarks

+> [!NOTE]
- **Note**  Macro recording for the  **ReportTable** object is not implemented.
+> Macro recording for the  **ReportTable** object is not implemented.
 That is, when you record a macro in Project and manually add a report table or edit table elements, the steps for adding and manipulating the report table are not recorded.

 The  **ReportTable** object is a kind of **Shape** object; it is not related to the **Table** object.
 Project has limited VBA support for report tables; to specify the table fields, you manually use the **Field List** task pane (see Figure 1).
 To show or hide the **Field List** task pane, choose the **Table Data** command in the **DESIGN** tab under **TABLE TOOLS** on the ribbon.
 To specify the table layout or design properties, you can use the **DESIGN** tab and the **LAYOUT** tab on the ribbon.